openstack/openstack-manuals/doc/cli-reference/source/magnum.rst

   devicemapper, overlay.
 Default: devicemapper

 ``--http-proxy <http-proxy>``
-  The http_proxy address to use for nodes in bay.
+  The http_proxy address to use for nodes in Cluster.

 ``--https-proxy <https-proxy>``
-  The https_proxy address to use for nodes in bay.
+  The https_proxy address to use for nodes in Cluster.

 ``--no-proxy <no-proxy>``
-  The no_proxy address to use for nodes in bay.
+  The no_proxy address to use for nodes in Cluster.

 ``--labels <KEY1=VALUE1,KEY2=VALUE2;KEY3=VALUE3...>``
   Arbitrary labels in the form of key=value pairs to